We are looking at ways to improve patients' experiences of coming to our radiotherapy centres for treatment.

 We have been working with a local production company, 3 Point Media, to produce a range of information videos for patients to watch before they come to any of our departments for the first time.

-There are separate videos for patients who are going to James Cook University Hospital, Northern Centre for Cancer Care and the Northern Centre for Cancer Care, North Cumbria.
+There are separate videos for patients who are going to The James Cook University Hospital in Middlesbrough, The Northern Centre for Cancer Care in Newcastle and the Northern Centre for Cancer Care, North Cumbria.

 The videos will ensure that patients know how to get to the department, where they can park, where to check-in, what will happen when they come for their first appointment, planning scan, mould room appointment and treatment.